npm package discovery and stats viewer.

 Creates:

-src/index.html # shared HTML shell
+src/index.html # shared HTML shell (head + body)

-src/index.tsx # home page — Page()
+src/index.tsx # home page, Page()

 src/about/index.tsx # /about page (nested dir = nested route)

-src/components/button.tsx # example component
+src/components/button.tsx # example component (imported, never routed)

 src/client.ts # browser JS entry point

-assets/style.css # styles (linked from index.html)
+assets/style.css # global styles (linked from index.html)

 assets/skrapa.svg # logo

-skrapa.config.json # project config
+skrapa.config.ts # project config

-tsconfig.json # TypeScript config
+tsconfig.json # TypeScript config (wires the jsx / Fragment runtime)

 Commands

-npx skrapa # scaffold a new project
+npx skrapa # scaffold a new project (only in a dir with no skrapa.config.ts)

 npx skrapa dev # dev server with live reload